nlohmann/json/doc/mkdocs/docs/api/basic_json/find.md

 ## Template parameters

 `KeyT`
 :   A type for an object key.
+This can also be a string literal or a string view (C++17).

 ## Parameters